Greek Australians

-Australia and Greece also have a close bilateral relationship based on historical ties and the rich contribution of Greek Australians to Australian society.
+Australia and Greece have a close bilateral relationship based on historical ties and the rich contribution of Greek Australians to Australian society.
 In 2019, the export of Australian services to Greece was valued at $92 million, while services imports from Greece totalled $750 million.
 Australia's stock of investment in Greece in 2019 totalled $481 million, while investment in Australia from Greece was $192 million.

 History

 Early Greek immigration

 Greek immigration to Australia began in the early colonial period in the 19th century.
 The first known Greeks arrived in 1829.
 These Greeks were seven sailors, convicted of piracy by a British naval court, and were sentenced to transportation to New South Wales.
 Though they were eventually pardoned, two of those seven Greeks stayed and settled in the country.
 One settled on the Monaro Plains in Southern New South Wales and one at Picton near Sydney.
 Their names were Ghikas Bulgaris known as Jigger Bulgari, and Andonis Manolis.
 Jigger Bulgari married an Irish woman, and they had many children.
 Jigger was buried at Nimmitabel Pioneer Cemetery.
 The Hellenic Club of Canberra laid a commemorative marble plaque over his resting place around 2000.
 Andonis Manolis' grave is in the old cemetery at Mittagong.
 The first known free Greek migrant to Australia was Katerina Georgia Plessos (1809–1907), who arrived in Sydney with her husband Major James Crummer in 1835.
 They married in 1827 on the island of Kalamos where Crummer, the island's commandant, met the young refugee from the Greek independence wars.
 In her youth, she must have been one of the last living people to speak to Lord Byron.
 They lived in Sydney, Newcastle and Port Macquarie.
 They had 11 children.
 The first wave of free Hellenic migrants commenced in the 1850s, and continued through the end of the 19th century, prompted in part by the recent discovery of gold in the country.
-A young Greek immigrant born in Athens, Greece named Georgios Tramountanas (1822 – 29 January 1911) and anglicised as George North in 1858, was the first settler of Greek origin in South Australia in 1842.
-The Greek community of South Australia regards North (Tramountanas) as their Pioneering Grandfather.
-In 1901, the year of federation, the Australian census recorded 878 native Greeks that were born there (In Greece), now living in Australia.
-Many of these Greeks were owners of or were employed in shops and restaurants.
-Some were also cane-cutters in Queensland.